PiotrKasperski/CV-actual/README.md

-Now it's time to describe this project, in all others projects I'll use ready libraries like [AngularMaterial](https://material.angular.io/) or [PrimeNg](https://github.com/primefaces/primeng/), but I'll show that i know HTML & CSS pretty well :D.
+Now it's time to describe this project, in all others projects I'll use ready libraries like [AngularMaterial](https://material.angular.io/) or [PrimeNg](https://github.com/primefaces/primeng/), but in this project I'll show that I know HTML & CSS pretty well to.
+I think now I have all needed components, so I start worst part of project for me -design.

-//PLEAS DON'T BLAME ME FOR A FATAL DESIGN BUT I'M DEVELOPER NOT A DESIGNER, BUT I TRY DO ALL BY MYSELF!
+//PLEAS DON'T BLAME ME FOR A FATAL DESIGN BUT I'M DEVELOPER NOT A DESIGNER, BUT I TRY TO DO ALL BY MYSELF!

-/**
-*THIS MESSAGE WILL COME ONLY WITH INIT README COMMIT.
-*IF YOU READ THIS YOU ARE TECHNICAL PERSON :d
-*THANKS GOD, BECAUSE YOU CAN SEND ME A FEEDBACK
-*ABOUT MY CODE AT KONTAKT@PIOTRKASPERSKI.PL
-*I THINK THIS TYPE OF COMMENT ARE OPENED ONLY BY PEOPLES WHOSE ARE INTERESTED IN MY TECHNICAL SKILLS, *SO I'M HONET WITH YOU
-*I WILL, CREATE THIS HONEST-TYPE COMMENT ONLY FOR ONE COMMIT TO CHECK YOURS INTEREST.
-**/

 ## Development server